cameronterry/dark-matter/readme.txt

 * Fixed an issue where assets such as CSS and JavaScript were mapped on login/register pages, even if the URL is on the admin domain.
 This was found in the forthcoming 3.0.0 release.
 * PHP 8.1 compatibility fixes and tweaks.
 Dark Matter now supports versions 7.0 to 8.1, in line with WordPress Core.
+* Plugin development changes:
+  * Added GitHub Dependency Review action, which runs on every pull request.
+[More information can be found on GitHub here](https://docs.github.com/en/code-security/supply-chain-security/understanding-your-software-supply-chain/about-dependency-review).
+  * Temporarily disabled the Snyk check due to a peculiar error.
+* Composer and NPM dependencies updated.
 * Tested upto WordPress 6.1

 = 2.3.3 =